 Companies can have different types of shares with different rights.
-The rights may cover whether owners of those shares can vote, or, are entitled to a dividend.
-Different share classes are common when you have investors, particularly over a period of time.
-The default option is generally to choose ordinary shares, but your trusted adviser will explain where different share classes would benefit incorporation.
+The rights may cater for whether owners of those shares can vote or are entitled to a dividend.
+Different share classes are common when you have investors, as investors may expect certain priority rights on their shares in exchange for their investment.
+The default option is to have ordinary shares only, with all ranking equally.
+However, your trusted adviser can explain where different share classes would benefit incorporation.
+The details of these shares and how they work should be included in your company's constitution.